 Venus Dreaming: a Sculpture by Thomas R. Morrison

-Objective: The goal of this project is to raise $29,500 to fund having the life-size figurative sculpture “Venus Dreaming” by late artist Thomas R. Morrison cast in bronze and permanently installed in a public space in New Orleans: Coliseum Square Park, near the artist’s former home.
-The bronze statue is already under construction at the Artworks Foundry of Berkeley, a leading bronze casting facility, and is expected to be complete in April of 2023.
-The Lower Garden District Association, which controls Coliseum Square, has provided its written approval for the project.
-The above video includes multiple photos of the original clay piece in the artist’s studio.
-The final image is a mock-up of how the finished bronze statue will look in the park.
+Objective: The goal of this project is to raise $24,500 to fund having the life-size figurative sculpture “Venus Dreaming” by late artist Thomas R. Morrison cast in bronze and permanently installed in a public space in New Orleans: Coliseum Square Park, near the artist’s former home.
+The bronze statue was constructed by the Artworks Foundry of Berkeley, a leading bronze casting facility, and is complete as of May 2023.
+The Lower Garden District Association, which influences Coliseum Square, has provided its written approval for the project.
+The above video includes multiple photos of the finished bronze piece.
+The final image is a mock-up of how the bronze statue will look in the park.

 Here's a photo of the sculptor at work: Thomas R. Morrison, whose great passion, talent, and benevolence we seek to honor and memorialize with this public art piece...

 Thanks for visiting our GoFundMe.
 We hope you will support our project!